timothy-r/Cron/README.md

 Cron
 ====

-A service to provide schduling
+A service to provide scheduling